cozy/cozy-guidelines/README.md

 Strictly, React uses memoization as a performance hint.
 While in most situations React avoids rendering a memoized component, you shouldn't count on that to prevent rendering.

+### Could I use Memoization?

+Use the [React profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html) or [a profiling extension](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-devtools-profiler) to measure the benefits of applying React.memo().

+### Examples when to use memoization

+#### Live example
+In this [example](https://prateeksurana.me/blog/when-should-you-memoize-in-react/#memo), we have an example of (not so big) component rendering a lot (because of realtime values provided by usePokemon hook).

+#### Theoretical examples
+In Cozy application, we may consider using memoization inside:
+- Page / Views are big components, rendering a lot if they depend on props.
+- slow calls to API (that lasts more than 200ms) that are not cached / using pouchdb
+- big operations (ex: increment to 10 000)

 ## Styling / theming